sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Working_with_Projects/Importing_an_Existing_Project.md

 ![DragNDropImport](/Images/appc/download/attachments/30083309/DragNDropImport.png)

-*Import Error*
+{{% alert title="⚠️ Warning" color="primary" %}}*Import Error*

 If you receive the error, "Invalid project, could not find .project file in the selected directory," the project was not created in Studio or Eclipse and did not contain a .project file, which tells Studio the nature of the project.
 Currently, only projects created in Studio or Eclipse support the drag-and-drop import process ([TISTUD-7233](https://jira.appcelerator.org/browse/TISTUD-7233)).
 Projects created with the CLI cannot be imported using the drag-and-drop mechanism.
-Use the Import Wizard instead.
+Use the Import Wizard instead.{{% /alert %}}

 ## Using promote to project